domshyra/bankingledger/README.md

 ## To run this app ##

-1. In the Package Manager Console run `Update-Database`
+1. In the Package Manager Console run `Update-Database` (powershell) or in the console run `dotnet ef database update`
 2. uncomment role code in Startup.
 This will add the Customer role to DB